graphme-app/website/src/pages/docs/user/inline-queries.md

 * `+<option>` is an option to customize the rendering of the graph.
 * `<query>` is a query in the integration's native query language.

-For example, here is a complete command for a Prometheus backend:
+For example, here is a complete command for a Prometheus query:

 ```
 @dot graph me -12h +prometheus +title=HTTP_requests